-Surrounded by beautiful beaches, rainforest and native bush, accommodation at South Stradbroke Island offers a 4 star ecotourism experience accessed via the Coomera River on a 15 minute ferry ride.
-Cruising past the luxury mansions of Sovereign Island and the tranquil Broadwater you’ll arrive a Ramada Couran Cove Island Resort to an excellent range of lodges and suites with stunning marina and lagoon views and an outstanding range of onsite facilities.
+South Stradbroke Island offers a 4 star ecotourism experience accessed via the Coomera River on a 15 minute ferry ride.
+Cruising past the luxury mansions of Sovereign Island and the tranquil Broadwater you’ll arrive at Couran Cove Island Resort to an excellent range of lodges and suites with stunning marina and lagoon views and an outstanding range of onsite facilities.

 South Stradbroke Island is also the ideal place to enjoy a huge range of water sports including snorkelling, surfing, canoeing, sea kayaking, jet skiing, parasailing, kite surfing, windsurfing, fishing and sailing.